 As seen in

-• Proceedings: NSW Crime Commission restraining order under the Criminal Assets Recovery Act 1990 (NSW) (CARA).
-The Commission applied to freeze our client's assets on suspicion of serious crime-related activity.
+• Proceedings: NSW Crime Commission restraining order under the Criminal Assets Recovery Act 1990 (CARA), freezing our client's assets on suspicion of serious crime-related activity.

 • Court: Supreme Court of New South Wales.

-• Defence approach: Exclusion applications to release legitimately acquired property, followed by settlement negotiation.
+• Approach: Exclusion applications to release legitimately acquired property, followed by settlement.

 • Outcome: Restraining order lifted.
 Matter settled.